Skip to main content

 Proteins, composed of amino acids, present a different signaling profile to the endocrine system.
 Certain amino acids, particularly arginine and lysine, are known to stimulate growth hormone release.
 These amino acids can directly stimulate the pituitary gland or suppress somatostatin, leading to an increase in GH secretion.
 This is why protein-rich meals, especially those consumed after exercise, are often associated with a more favorable hormonal environment for tissue repair and growth.

-The quality and quantity of are both relevant.
+The quality and quantity of protein intake are both relevant.
 Consuming a sufficient amount of high-quality protein, providing a complete spectrum of essential amino acids, supports the body’s capacity for GH production and its downstream effects, such as IGF-1 synthesis.
 This is particularly important for individuals seeking to maintain muscle mass, support recovery, or optimize body composition.

 Dietary Fats and Growth Hormone